aais330/ENGSCI263-CM-Project/README.md

-# ENGSCI263-CM-Project

-# Nitrate Leaching
+# ENGSCI263-CM-Project, Group 12 Nitrate Leaching
-This project was made to model the concentration of nitrate in the Southland aquifers.
-We calibrated our model to fit the data as closely as possible and then accounted for the uncertainty in the parameters.
-We then made predictions of the future using different combinations of sets of parameters.

-# Recommendation
-Based on the predictions made, we make a recommendation on whether an active carbon sink should be used or if the managed aquifer recharge should be implemented.
+A lumped parameter model of the Edendale aquifer.
+Developed by Anton Aish, Jenny Choi, William Laughton, Annie Li, Sidharth Varma

+## Table of contents
+* Project Summary
+* Technologies
+* Installation
+* setup

+## Project Summary
+This project contains the code that models nitrate concentrations within the Edendale aquifer.
+The model is to aid Environment Southland in the resource consent of Dairy NZ's demonstration farm.
+Key aspects of this project include quantifying the effects of an active carbon sink and the potentional impacts of a managed aquifer recharge program.

+## Technologies
+This project is written in Python 3.7.4 and uses the following libraries.
+* os
+* numpy
+* scipy.optimize and scipy stats
+* matlibplot

 # Installation
-main model - main.py
+main script - main.py
-uncertainty/prediction - main.py
-unit tests - testing_functions.py
+model implementation - mode_functions.py
-convergence - testing_functions.py
+test suites - testing_functions.py
 data - nl.cows.txt, nl_n.csv

+## Set up
+To run this project first download the repository and open in Visual Studio Code or similar.
+To generate all relevant modelling output run the 'main.py' script.